steven202/health_fairness_verification/README.md

 Inside each subfolder, model weights are saved in the `ckpt2` folder, along with other generated files.

+Though the saved model weights are aimed to reproduce the results, due to the development cycle spanning over a year, there may be some discrepancies in the results, e.g., due to library version updates and reorganization of the code.

 ## Related Works
 This project has used or is modified based on the official codes of [Nguyen2020_RNNAD](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/predict_phenotypes/Nguyen2020_RNNAD) and [alpha-beta-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN).
 We appreciate the authors for their contributions.